Nicholas II of Russia, Emperor of All Russia

 Mathilde Kschessinskaya; Credit – Wikipedia

 In 1884, having recently come of age, Nicholas attended the wedding of his uncle Grand Duke Sergei Alexandrovich to Princess Elisabeth of Hesse and by Rhine.
 It was here that he first met the bride’s younger sister, Princess Alix.
 The two were second cousins through their mutual great-grandparents, Ludwig II, Grand Duke of Hesse and by Rhine and his wife Wilhelmine of Baden.
-It would be five years later, while Alix was visiting her sister in Russia, that the two would fall in love.
+Five years later, while Alix was visiting her sister in Russia, that the two would fall in love.

-Despite the misgivings of their respective families, the couple became engaged in April 1894, while in Coburg, Duchy of Saxe-Coburg and Gotha attending the wedding of Alix’s brother.
-Nicholas was representing his father at the wedding of Alix’s brother Grand Duke Ernst Ludwig of Hesse and by Rhine to Princess Victoria Melita of Edinburgh and Saxe-Coburg and Gotha, Alix and Nicholas’ mutual first cousin.
-At first, Alix refused his proposal, as she was a devout Lutheran and was unwilling to convert to Russian Orthodoxy as would be required.
+Despite the misgivings of their respective families, the couple became engaged in April 1894, while in Coburg, Duchy of Saxe-Coburg and Gotha during the wedding celebrations of Alix’s brother.
+Nicholas represented his father at the wedding of Alix’s brother Grand Duke Ernst Ludwig of Hesse and by Rhine to Princess Victoria Melita of Edinburgh and Saxe-Coburg and Gotha, Alix and Nicholas’ mutual first cousin.
+At first, Alix refused his proposal, as she was a devout Lutheran and unwilling to convert to Russian Orthodoxy as would be required.
 However, after some urging from her elder sister who had married into the Romanov family, Alix relented and accepted.
 The wedding was planned for the spring of 1895.

 The wedding of Nicholas and Alexandra, painting by Laurits Tuxen.
 Source: Wikipedia